duneanalytics/docs/docs/api/quick-start/api-py.md

 ## Want to just get it to quickly work?

-Leverage the [cowprotocol Dune client](https://github.com/cowprotocol/dune-client) to get started in only 20 lines:
+Leverage the [cowprotocol Dune client](https://github.com/cowprotocol/dune-client) to get started in only a few lines:

 ```
 import dotenv
 import os
+import pandas as pd

 from dune_client.types import QueryParameter
 from dune_client.client import DuneClient